n-plsm/n-plsm/README.md

-Hi i make stuff, sometimes
+i make stuff, sometimes.

-Main languages are batch and python

-Coding since 2018

-I mostly focus on Batch and try to push this language to its limits
+i mostly focus on Batch scripting and i try to push this language to its limits.

-Specs :
+current ongoing projects :

-CPU : intel core i5 12th gen

-GPU : nvidia rtx 4050 laptop
+- BCC65, a batch tool that makes compiling assembly code with cc65 easier.
+- currently trying to learn 6502 assembly